felipap/nudge/README.md

 # Nudge

-AI that lives on your computer and complains when you're procrastinating.
+The AI companion that nudges you into flow.

 <p align="left">
   <a href="#about">About</a>